lsst-sitcom/sitcomtn-074/index.rst

    Cryocon temperature controller display and panel.
 Located on the first floor in the large electronics box.

 The normal setup parameters should be stored on the device.
-You may find an example setup screen in Fig. 13.
+You may find an example setup screen in Fig. 10.

 To set up the Cryocon, the steps are:

-- Check the above parameters (shown in Fig, 12) for Loop 1 (CCD stage).
+- Check the above parameters (shown at the bottom of Fig. 10) for Loop 1 (CCD stage).
 - Verify that “SetPt” = 179K.
-- Check the above parameters for Loop 2 (Cold plate), with ‘’SetPt’’= 158K, and ‘’Type’’ = Manual
+- Check the above parameters for Loop 2 (Cold plate), with ‘’SetPt’’= 157K, and ‘’Type’’ = Manual
 - Press the ‘’Control’’ button, and verify the indicator appears blue.

 **In case the values are not correct, or the heater power needs to be changed, you must manually enter the values you want.**